Thermatix/boxSDK/readme.md

 	var fileObject.data = new Buffer(fileData).toString('binary')
 ```

-###uploadin with streams
+###uploading with streams
-You can also pipe data to the method as well, for the moment only streams that write <b>ONLY</b> file data are usable, streams that contain non file data(e.g. multipart forms) won't work correctly as there is no working parser, it will error if you try.
+You can also pipe data to the method as well, however for the moment only streams that write <b>ONLY</b> file data are usable, streams that contain non file data(e.g. multipart forms) won't work correctly as there is no working parser, it will error if you try.

 ###File Upload with methodlayer function via streams
 ```javascript